 Additional PCs will be added as old players replace dead PCs (Vink and Holt) and new players join the campaign as expected tomorrow evening.

 Zeke and the Captain of the Watch had a lengthy conversation about the lastest events in the field.
-Zeke filled the captain in on the disastrous attempt to combat the skeletal lord and the captain explained that Lyons and Blump had been given a short task to fulfill on behalf of the church of Heironeous in appreciation for Abdiel saving Lyons' life.
-The two were currently unavailable.
+Zeke filled the captain in on the disastrous attempt to combat the skeletal lord and the captain explained that Lyons and had been given a short task to fulfill on behalf of the church of Heironeous in appreciation for Abdiel saving his life.
+Lyons was currently unavailable.
 The captain showed Zeke the ransom note.
 It demanded that one person leave 80 pieces of gold and a war horse at the top of the Cursed Mound, which stands about a mile and a half east of the Keep, just south of the road.
-Together, they concocted a plan, whereby the Captain, himself, and ten soldiers of the Keep would escort Drago to the 'Mound.
+Together, they concocted a plan, whereby the Captain, himself, and ten soldiers of the Keep would escort Blump to the 'Mound.
 Abdiel would also accompany the group.
-At that time, Drago would lead the war horse (one belonging to the party) and leave it hobbled along with the small pouches of gold at the top of the mound.
+At that time, Blump would lead the war horse (one belonging to the party) and leave it hobbled along with the small pouches of gold at the top of the mound.
 Then, Abdiel, the captain, and his soldiers would escort him back to the Keep.
 Meanwhile, Zeke, Adoril, and the two Corporals of the Watch (1st level Rangers), each with a couple of war dogs, would set up a stake-out in the woods, just north of the road.
 They were to follow whomever retrieved the ransom and report their location back to the Captain of the Watch.
 He and the patrol would then ride with the PCs to attack the kidnappers.
 He explained that Lord Locks would never approve the paying of a ransom (thus, the 80 gold pieces came from Zeke's personal account), but that Lord Locks would also insist that every effort be made to rescue the victim and bring the criminals to justice, dead or alive.